By: Sarah Stone

 Within the first hour, our group came to a stop—a few yards in front of us was a leatherback sea turtle making her way out of the ocean to find a nesting spot.
 She heaved herself slowly up the sand, making enormous grooves in the surf with her flippers.
 Each of the volunteers on this patrol had been on the project for at least a month; they knew exactly what to do and moved quickly while I tried to follow along.

-I watched her for a moment, almost in shock—while I knew leatherbacks could grow to six feet long, and knew they were the largest reptiles on earth, I hadn’t realized just what that meant.
-She was enormous—her shell was five-and-a-half feet in length, just slightly greater than I am tall.
+I watched her for a moment, almost in shock.
+While I knew leatherbacks could grow to six feet long, and knew they were the largest turtles in the world, I hadn’t realized just what that meant.
+She was enormous—her shell was five-and-a-half feet in length, a little longer than I am tall.
 Her front flippers were half that size, and longer than my arms.

 As the turtle found a spot and began to scoop sand away with her powerful hind flippers, our group quickly made our way toward her—the research assistant measured the leatherback’s shell and flippers, and whispered directions while one volunteer put her flashlight between her teeth and jotted notes onto a clipboard.